jps2000/BNO080/README.md

 In setup call save_periodic_DCD(); and set cal to ME_cal(1,1,1,0);
 This achieves best cal 3 status
-Calibrate the board including iron parts in the vicinity
+Calibrate the board including iron parts in the vicinity Temperature should be as constant as possible.
+Ideal would be a kind of a thermostat housing  (not tested)